debeatzgh1/dk/README.md

 # 🌐 My Digital Hub
 ### Elevate Your Digital Journey With AI • Automation • Online Business • E-Commerce

-Welcome to the **DebeatzGH Digital Hub**, your central access point for professional tools, digital services, online business systems, and AI-powered solutions.
+Welcome to the **My Digital Hub**, your central access point for professional tools, digital services, online business systems, and AI-powered solutions.

-Our mission is to provide **accessible, modern, and user-friendly digital solutions** for creators, online hustlers, marketers, students, and businesses looking to scale online.
+My mission is to provide **accessible, modern, and user-friendly digital solutions** for creators, online hustlers, marketers, students, and businesses looking to scale online.

 Use the **floating “📚” button** to open the interactive carousel where you can explore:
 - 🌍 **Official Website & Portfolio**